 While baby swings present a lot of potential “pros” to parents, their mechanical components make them frequent flyers for recalls, so be sure to sign up for Consumer Product Safety Commission (CPSC) recall emails in case your swing is deemed defective or dangerous.

 In terms of baby swing safety, they aren’t ideal for every living situation.
 A swing or bouncer must be placed flat on the floor and never on an elevated surface, like a table, countertop, or furniture.
 If you have other children or pets who could risk your baby’s safety while in a swing (by hanging on it or pawing at them), then a swing is probably something you should do without.

-If you plan to leave your baby unattended for long periods in a swing, that’s also a safety hazard.
+If you plan to leave your baby unattended for long periods in a swing, that’s also a safety and suffocation hazard.
 Also, a swing is not designed for safe sleep as babies should be transferred to a bassinet or crib if they fall asleep in one.
 Rather, a swing is a daytime device for calming or entertaining a baby.

 On the entertainment note, don’t hang anything from the top of a swing other than the toys or mobile it came with, and make sure those toys can’t be easily pulled off.
 If you think your baby needs more stimulation, invest in a swing with more engaging features for them to look at.